Beaver Falls Cutlery Company

-Beaver Falls Cutlery Company, Beaver Falls, Pennsylvania, is a former company which manufactured steel cutlery, razors and pocketknives.
-The company was founded as Binns & Mason in 1866 by skilled cutlers from Sheffield, West Riding of Yorkshire, England, as a small enterprise making pocketknives in Rochester, Pennsylvania, then it briefly became The Pittsburgh Cutlery Company.
-It was purchased in 1867 by the Harmony Society, brought to Beaver Falls, and developed for mass production, to employ 300 people and to cover a two-acre site.
-In 1872 it suffered a labor dispute which was resolved by the employment of up to 225 Chinese workers.
-In 1876 it produced the "largest knife and fork in the world," of its time, for display at the Centennial Exposition.
+Beaver Falls Cutlery Company manufactured steel cutlery, razors, and pocketknives from 1866 to 1886 in Pennsylvania.

+The company was founded as Binns & Mason by skilled cutlers from Sheffield, West Riding of Yorkshire, England, as a small enterprise making pocketknives in Rochester, Pennsylvania.
+It briefly became The Pittsburgh Cutlery Company, then was purchased in 1867 by the Harmony Society and moved to Beaver Falls.
+It was outfitted mass production, employing 300 people on a two-acre site.
+In 1872, owners and workers had a labor dispute that was resolved by the employment of up to 225 Chinese workers.
+In 1876, it produced the "largest knife and fork in the world", for display at the Centennial Exposition.
 The company closed in 1886.